schuelaw/PhoneSensorMath/README.md

 change in posiiton, or height of the person.
 This analysis could accompany a Calculus class at many levels as well as a Physics class.

+## Examining Circular Motion and Calculating Revolutions Per Minute of a Turn Table
+__(FILE: PSM Circular Motion)__ This notebook describes the collection and analysis of accelerometer data recorded while a phone was spinning on a turn table.
+This notebook uses a discrete Fourier transformation to find the dominant frequency of the motion.
+The angualr velocity is calculated as revolutions per minute using the dominant frequency.
+It reconciles with the speed of the turn table (33 and a third).
+This analysis could work in a variety of classes discussing the discrete Fourier transform or circular motion.

+## Calculating Height with the Inclinometer
+__(FILE: PSM Inclinometer Height)__ This notebook describes the collection and analysis of inclinometer data recorded while a phone slanted from pointing to the ground to the height of the object.
+There is a laser pointer attached to the phone.
+With simple trigonmetric analysis, we can find the the height of the object.
+This analysis would accompany a Geometry or Trigonometry class.

+## GPS Golf Round Analysis
+__(FILE: PSM GPS Golf Tracking)__ This notebook describes the collection and analysis of GPS data recorded from a golf bag during a golf round.
+While this would be an informative activity for a high school or collegiate golf team, it can be easily modified for broader classroom applications.
+Students could be assigned to walk from their house or another point to the school and determine what the distance is as the bird flies using the same methods.
+This notebook uses the Haversine formula which takes into account the curvature of the Earth.
+This analyis could accompany a Geometry class and a discussion of Spherical Geometry.

+## GPS Crossing Paths Analysis
+__(FILE: PSM GPS Crossing Paths)__ This notebook describes the collection and analysis of recording the GPS data of two people over the course of a few days.
+This allows the user to find the closest point of interaction throughout the time using the Haversine formula and then map the data.
+This analysis could accompany a variety of math courses.

+## Calculating the Coefficient of Restitution with the Microphone
+__(FILE: PSM Coefficient of Restitution)__ This notebook describes the collection and analysis of a microphone recording while a golf ball was bouncing on the floor.
+The notebook determines the time between bounces with help from the user and then calculates the coefficient of restitution to determine the energy lost while a ball bounces.
+This analysis could accompany a Physics class.

 ## Physics Toolbox Sensor Suite
 The examples in this repository use data collected with a free app called the [Physics Toolbox Sensor Suite](https://www.vieyrasoftware.net/).
 There